maucaro/gcpvmsnap/README.md

 Cloud Run is another deployment option in conjunction with Cloud Scheduler, which would need to be set up manually.

+**Note:** This project was initially created in 2018 when scheduled snapshots were not natively avalable in GCP.
+Now this capability is provided natively (see [Creating scheduled snapshots for persistent disk](https://cloud.google.com/compute/docs/disks/scheduled-snapshots)).
+As such, this project is no longer relevant.
+I keep it as an example of how App Engine or Cloud Run can be used in conjunction with Cloud Scheduler to automate tasks using GCP's Cloud SDK.

 ## Description

 cron.yaml is used to set the cron schedule.
 Documentation can be found [here](https://cloud.google.com/appengine/docs/standard/nodejs/scheduling-jobs-with-cron-yaml).